-The audit committee consisted of the Chairman of the Board (Anders Nyrén) and two Board members appointed by the Board (Sverker Martin-Löf and Ole Johansson).
-The two latter members are independent of the Bank and its management.
-Ole Johansson is also independent in relation to the major shareholders.
-Sverker Martin-Löf is the committee chairman.
+The audit committee comprised the Chairman of the Board (Pär Boman) and three Board members appointed by the Board (Jon Fredrik Baksaas, Ole Johansson and Bente Rathe).
+The latter members are independent of the Bank and its management, and in relation to major shareholders.
+Bente Rathe chairs the committee.